 PS--Faster, I love your story.
 I am really thinking about seeing my siblings would like to do this this year, instead of the White Donkey exchange.
 A brother and I already do this with a birthday card.
 We tend to lean towards the humorous side, as it is, and I can imagine some pretty good gifts.
 Thank you for the idea!

-Users browsing this forum: Bing [Bot], Google Adsense [Bot], mustang and 4 guests
+Users browsing this forum: mustang and 3 guests